-In line with the British Association for Counselling & Psychotherapy’s Ethical Framework, I have regular and ongoing formal supervision of my counselling work.
+In line with COSCA’s Statement of Ethics and Code of Practice, I have regular and ongoing formal supervision of my counselling work.
 The purpose of supervision is to enable me to ensure that I am meeting my ethical responsibilities as a counsellor.
 Any aspect of our work that I take to supervision, I will present in a way that preserves your anonymity and will be treated confidentially by both my supervisor and myself.

 Typically counselling sessions last 50 minutes (the ‘therapeutic hour’) and are held on a weekly basis.
 I am open to varying this arrangement with you, if this length of session or frequency does not meet your needs.
 I am happy to work with you on a short-term or long-term basis, for an agreed number of sessions or in an open-ended way, where we review our work regularly (for example, every 4 - 6 sessions).

 Please give me as much notice as possible should you need to cancel your appointment.
 If you give me less than 24 hours’ notice, then it will be necessary for me to charge you 50% of your usual session fee for the cancelled appointment.
 This fee should be paid to me at our next appointment.

 If you miss an appointment I will contact you using the telephone number or email address that you have given me to find out if you would like to re-schedule.
 If I am unable to speak to you then I will leave a message for you (if you have given prior consent for me to do so).
 It is necessary for me to charge you the full session fee for a missed appointment.
 This fee should be paid to me at our next appointment.